koaning/datatui/docs/index.md

 # datatui

-A minimal, but fun, annotation tool for the terminal.
+A minimal, and fun, annotation tool for the terminal.

 <img src="demo.svg">